safesoftware/fmeflow-cli/docs/fmeflow_migration_tasks.md

 ### Options

 ```
+      --api-version string   The api version to use when contacting FME Server.
+Must be one of v3 or v4
       --file string          File to save the log to.
   -h, --help                 help for tasks
       --id int               Retrieves the record for a migration task according to the given ID. (default -1)
       --log                  Downloads the log file of a migration task.
       --no-headers           Don't print column headers
   -o, --output string        Specify the output type.
 Should be one of table, json, or custom-columns (default "table")
 ```

 ### Options inherited from parent commands